Bitech-AG/ui5.pdf/README.md

-# We are currently working on the publication.
-This version may not be usable.

 # ui5.pdf
 This library contains a number of controls.
 The main control is the "Viewer".
 With the help of this control you can integrate the PDF ad into your apps.
 The presentation of the PDF is done using the Mozilla [PDF.js](https://mozilla.github.io/pdf.js) library.
 This library has been seamlessly integrated into the control, so there are no problems with the controls' Ui5 lifecycle.